USS OKLAHOMA CITY SSN 723

 August 26, The Oklahoma City undocked and moored at N/S/I Sierra Pier on NB Point Loma; Moored at Mike Pier in late October; Underway for sea trials in the SOCAL Op.
 Area on Nov.
 7.

-December 8, USS Oklahoma City moored at Sierra 2 Wharf in Apra Harbor, Guam, following an eight-month underway for a Drydocking Selected Restricted Availability (DSRA) in San Diego.
+December 8, USS Oklahoma City moored at Wharf S2 in Apra Harbor, Guam, following an eight-month underway for a Drydocking Selected Restricted Availability (DSRA) in San Diego.